Care Guide for Caridina Shrimp, Crystal Red Caridina Shrimp on a live aquarium plants, how to care for caridina shrimp, caridina shrimp care guide

 From what has developed recently, it could be said that Bee Shrimp has been playing a key role in the cross-breeding process, thanks to which, many Caridina Shrimp variants have been created with differences lying mainly in colors and their resilience to various ranges of conditions.

 If you visit a fish store and ask for Caridina Shrimp, you will be introduced to an astonished world of diversified and attractive Caridina species.
 How one can forget the eye-catching Blue Bolt Caridina Shrimp, which is believed the result of selective cross-breeding among golden bee shrimp, crystal black/red shrimp and snow whites; or the black and white pattern clearly displayed on the body of Panda Caridina Shrimp, an outcome of the cross-breeding between the crystal white shrimp and crystal red shrimp (or so-called red bee shrimp).
-It has not yet mentioned many other popular species such as Pure Black Line Caridina, Pure Red Line Caridina, Red Bolt Caridina, King Kong, etc.
+It has not yet mentioned many other popular species such as Pure Black Line Caridina, Pure Red Line Caridina, Red Bolt Caridina, Black King Kong, etc.

-In this article, our care guide for Caridina Shrimp will primarily focus on Bee shrimp and its variants (like crystal bee shrimp, golden bee, and other red/blue bolt, king kong shrimp).
+In this article, our care guide for Caridina Shrimp will primarily focus on Bee shrimp and its variants (like crystal bee shrimp, golden bee, and other red/blue bolt, black king kong shrimp).

-(Image of Black King Kong Caridina Shrimp)
+(Image of Black Galaxy Caridina Shrimp)

 Caridina Cantonensis (Caridina or Bee shrimp for short) is known for inhabiting largely in Asia (more specifically China and Taiwan).
 They normally reside in highlands where streams and rivers are fairly soft, acidic and cool.
 Due to many cross-breeding, it is really hard to trace back the actual appearance of a wild Caridina.
 However, it is not a big deal because the species is loved for its unique color allocation, not the dull genuine looking.
 Simply take the Crystal Red Shrimp for instance, you may easily find tons of color variations from the red-only to the partially red body to the red stripe patterns siding with solid white.
 The outcome of cross-breeding not only lies on its coloration but its resilience as well.
 Although the article introduces a care guide for your Caridina, it could only discuss in general, as the detailed and exact instructions should be subject to a specific Caridina shrimp.
 Therefore, we recommend you to further read the other care guide relating to your specific Caridina shrimp to learn more about its other demands.